CrisalixSA/docker-buildkite-plugin/README.md

 Example: `test-network`

+### `cap-add` (optional, string)

+Add Linux fine-grain capabilities.
+See https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities for more details.
+By default, no fine-grain capabilities are given.

+Example: `SYS_ADMIN`

 ### `pid` (optional, string)

 PID namespace provides separation of processes.
 The PID Namespace removes the view of the system processes, and allows process ids to be reused including pid 1.
 See https://docs.docker.com/engine/reference/run/#pid-settings---pid for more details.
 By default, all containers have the PID namespace enabled.